Solvable Tuple Patterns and Their Applications to Program Verification: Implementation and Experiments

 \subsubsection{\chocolat{}: a CHC Solver for List-like Data Structures}

-\chocolat{} (\textbf{C}onstrained \textbf{Ho}rn \textbf{C}lauses \textbf{o}ver \textbf{L}ists) is also implemented in OCaml and uses \tupinf{} for STP inference, Z3 and CVC5 for SMT solving, and \hoice{}~\cite{DBLP:journals/jar/ChampionCKS20} for CHC solving over integer arithmetic, as backend solvers.
-Currently, \chocolat{} supports only list-like data structures as ADTs.
-More precisely, it supports ADTs that have two constructors: one with no arguments and the other with two arguments whose types are some element type and the ADT itself. \chocolat{} also supports natural numbers as lists with unit elements.
+\chocolat{} (\textbf{C}onstrained \textbf{Ho}rn \textbf{C}lauses \textbf{o}ver \textbf{L}ists) is also implemented in OCaml and uses \tupinf{} for CSTP inference, Z3~\cite{DBLP:conf/tacas/MouraB08} and CVC5~\cite{DBLP:conf/tacas/BarbosaBBKLMMMN22} for SMT solving, and \hoice{}~\cite{DBLP:journals/jar/ChampionCKS20} for CHC solving over integer arithmetic, as backend solvers.
+Currently, \chocolat{} supports only list-like data structures as ADTs, i.e., ADTs that have two constructors: one with no arguments and the other with two arguments whose types are some element type and the ADT itself. \chocolat{} also supports natural numbers represented as lists with unit elements. \chocolat{} has five internal modes: list-stp-mode, set-mode, multiset-mode, list-len-mode, and list-cstp-mode.
+Given a system of CHCs as input, \chocolat{} tries five modes (in the order listed above) one by one until it finds that the CHCs are satisfiable.
+In the list-stp-mode and list-cstp-mode, the tool infers tuple patterns for list-like data structures as described in Section~\ref{sec:chc-words}, but the inferred patterns are restricted to STPs in the former for the sake of efficiency.
+(Experimental results suggest that CSTP inference itself can be performed efficiently in practice, but it sometimes outputs a large CSTP, which can impose significant overhead on the underlying SMT solver when checking its validity.)
+In the list-len-mode, it additionally infers invariants on the lengths of lists as described in Section~\ref{sec:combination} by using the backend CHC solver for integer arithmetic.